Kaimodo/Screeps2/README.md

 Screeps Typescript Profiler from ([Screepers](https://github.com/screepers/screeps-typescript-profiler))

 ## Console Commands
-  Commands are defined in Consolecommands.st
+  Commands are defined in Consolecommands.ts
   Test if they work by typing in
   ```bash
   cc.test()